 Changes to UK Student Visas for Certain Nationalities

-The UK Government has introduced an emergency pause affecting certain visa routes.
-As part of this measure, new Student visa applications from nationals of the following countries will be paused from 26 March 2026:
+The UK Government has introduced an emergency brake affecting certain visa routes.
+As part of this measure, Student visa applications from nationals of the following countries will be refused from 26 March 2026:

 - Afghanistan